 History of the industry

 The presentation starts with a brief history of the decorative industry as it grew from colored concrete, early stamping and knockdown overlays in the ’60s and ’70s to its current pallet of products and systems.
-Early pioneers such as Lynne Scofield, Frank Davis, Joe Nasvik and Brad Bowman are introduced highlighting their achievements and contributions to the industry.
+I introduce early pioneers such as Lynne Scofield, Frank Davis, Joe Nasvik and Brad Bowman, highlighting their achievements and contributions to the industry.

 Interestingly enough, most of these early pioneers had no idea the impact or magnitude their respective businesses would have, and how 50 years later their legacies would live on in our industry.